mohammad-tahmasebi-ci/milestone3/README.md

 <p align="center"><img src="appointments/static/images/jest-test.png" alt="Jest Test" width="300px" height="100px"></p>
 <p align="center"><img src="appointments/static/images/manual-test1.png" alt="Manual Test 1" width="400px" height="300px"></p>
 <p align="center"><img src="appointments/static/images/manual-test2.png" alt="Manual Test 2" width="400px" height="600px"></p>

+Firefox, MS Edge, Google Chrome browsers were used to test the application.
+In each browser, different device type simulation was used.
+For each simulation a random set of operations were carried; e.g. create a new appointment followed by delete; or create an appointment followed by update and delete; or create an appointment followed by filling and submitting patient enquiry form; or create an appointment followed by delete.
+In all test scenarios the result was as expected.

 ### Issues Encountered